dodian-community/osrs-ub3r-monorepo/README.md

 This is an OSRS server based on [RSMod v2](https://github.com/rsmod/rsmod).
 It's currently upgraded to support OSRS revision 201.

+---

+## Features
+### Central Server
+Will be to provide each world/game server with the default cache and gamepack JAR.
+It will also provide a list of active/online worlds as well as some optional REST APIs for various statistics and cache data.

+### World / Game Server
+Provides the actual game backend that players login and play on.

+---

 ## Contributing
 _Bit early to contribute to this, need to establish more things first._